FaezehRajabiKouchi/Diabetic-lesions-Python/README.md

 # Diabetic-lesions-Python

-The code has been developed in Spyder IDE with python 3.9
+This Project has been developed in Spyder IDE with python 3.9.

-TensorFlow has been used to create the model
+TensorFlow has been used to create the model.

 #### To run the project: